Druidan/RPS-Multiplayer/README.md

 ## Bugs to Fix
 * Sometimes a player will be awarded two wins for a single win.
+* The number of wins and losses does not change over to zero until after the first game is played.
+It should change as soon as the player joins the room.
 * I am currently still getting a type error where the app reads a room snapshot as null.
 I'm not sure when it is happeneing as it doesn't seem to interfere with the game mechanics.

 ## Future Features: